summer1278/tcg-demo/README.md

 tcg-demo
 ========

-Tag Cloud Generator created in 2012-2013
+Tag Cloud Generator created in 2012-2013, wirtten in Java

 for my undergradate final year project

-in University of Liverpool

-supervised by Russell Martin
+supervised by Russell Martin, University of Liverpool